Ina Eloise Young

-Ina Eloise Young (February 22, 1881, Brownwood, Texas – May, 1947, Arlington, Virginia) is widely regarded to have been the first American woman sports editor when she started working as 'sporting editor' for The Chronicle-News of Trinidad, Colorado in 1906.
+Ina Eloise Young (February 22, 1881, Brownwood, Texas – May 2, 1949, Arlington, Virginia) is widely regarded to have been the first American woman sports editor when she started working as 'sporting editor' for The Chronicle-News of Trinidad, Colorado in 1906.
 In 1908, she became the first woman to cover the World Series which was then known as the World's Championship Games.

 Career

 Although Ina was listed as Society Editor, Chronicle-News in the Trinidad, Colorado City Directory of 1907, she also reported on sports, particularly baseball, and was named sporting editor of the paper in 1906.
-At the time, Trinidad was a thriving mining town and attending a baseball game was a popular pastime for the populace of ~10,000.
+At the time, Trinidad was a thriving mining town and attending a baseball game was a popular pastime for the populace of approximately 10,000.
 None of the reporters at The Chronicle-News knew very much about baseball or how to keep a box score but Ina was an expert because she had played baseball and learned all about the game from her little brother Robert.
 Thus, Ina became the paper's baseball reporter and her box scores were judged to be perfect.
 Alfred Damon Runyon, who himself had been the sporting editor of The Rocky Mountain News in Denver, Colorado tried to establish a professional baseball league in Colorado in 1907 by attracting talented amateurs from around the country to play against some of the established teams in the state.
-Over Labor Day weekend in 1907, an All Star team from Denver consisting of at least two players from Chicago, Illinois, played a three-game series against Trinidad's baseball team.
+Over Labor Day weekend in 1907, an All Star team from Denver consisting of at least two players from Chicago, played a three-game series against Trinidad's baseball team.